Bird flu forces egg farm to euthanize 3 million chickens

-TOLEDO, Ohio (AP) — An outbreak of bird flu that has led to the deaths of 43 million chickens and turkeys this year across the U.S. has been found at a giant egg-laying operation in Ohio, state and federal agriculture officials said Wednesday.
+TOLEDO, Ohio (AP) — An outbreak of bird flu that has led to the deaths of 43 million chickens and turkeys across the U.S. this year has been found at a giant egg-laying operation in Ohio, state and federal agriculture officials said Wednesday.

 The case confirmed over the weekend in Ohio’s Defiance County has affected roughly 3 million chickens, according to the U.S. Department of Agriculture.
 The egg-laying farm has started euthanizing all of its flock, said Dennis Summers, the state’s veterinarian.